cornell-dti/nova.cornelldti.org/README.md

 yarn build
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ### Deploy Setup

-Our `master` branch automatically deploys to our staging Heroku instance.
+Our `master` branch automatically deploys to our Netlify staging instance.
 ​
 ## Dependencies & Libraries
  * [Vue](https://vuejs.org) 2.6.x - A JavaScript front-end framework for building component-driven web applications.
 Vue offers a flexible, strong developer framework that is more well structured and powerful than Angular, and has a better learning curve than React.